Home » Qualifications Explained

 On successful completion of your degree at a suitable level, you can continue your studies to post-graduate level and become an expert in your chosen field.

 A common post-graduate route is to attain a PGCE (Post-Graduate Certificate in Education) where you learn the skills and knowledge needed to become a teacher.
-This is usually a year-long course when studied full-time and involved classroom experience to build your confidence.
+This is usually a year-long course when studied full-time and involves classroom experience to build your confidence.

 Through further study a Masters qualification takes your subject-specific learning to the next level, with a further Doctorate the highest qualification you can achieve in your chosen area.
 Both can be either taught or research-based.

 Burnley College offers a range of courses which are accredited, certified and validated by professional industry bodies and are recognised nationally.
-These are qualifications which can help you to progress up the career ladder in your chosen industry; ensure your skills and knowledge are recognised in the workplace.
+These are qualifications which can help you to progress up the career ladder in your chosen industry and ensure your skills and knowledge are recognised in the workplace.
 Some are essential industry qualifications to ensure you have a full knowledge of the latest developments and legislation in your sector and are needed to allow you to continue working.

 Industry-certified courses cover a range of disciplines, including Accountancy, Health and Safety, Management, Electrical Installation.
 Welding and CIS (Construction Industry Scheme).